 Alma Mater: Concordia University, Nebraska

-Mark Samuels completed his 13th season as an assistant coach for the Concordia University track and field program in 2019-20.
+Mark Samuels completed his 16th season as an assistant coach for the Concordia University track and field and cross country programs in 2022-23.
 Samuels works primarily with sprints, hurdles, middle distance and relays.
-He has helped the Bulldogs win team national titles in 2015 (men's outdoor) and 2016 (women's outdoor) and to a combined nine GPAC team championships.
+He has helped the Bulldogs win team national titles in 2015 (men's outdoor) and 2016 (women's outdoor) and to a combined 15 GPAC team championships.
 He also works with the cross country teams.

 During his tenure, Samuels has worked with numerous GPAC champions, All-Americans and national champions.
-Some of the latest examples include multi-event GPAC champions Lucas Wiechman (2017) and Cody Williams (2018, 2019).
+Some of the latest examples include 2023 GPAC Women's Indoor and Outdoor Athlete of the Year Adrianna Rodencal and multi-event GPAC champions Lucas Wiechman (2017) and Cody Williams (2018, 2019, 2021).
 Wiechman earned GPAC Performer of the Year for both indoor and outdoor in 2017.
 Williams did the same at the 2019 GPAC outdoor championships.
 In addition, Samuels helped tutor Jessica Deterding (pentathlon, heptathlon) and the women's 4x400 meter relays to school records in 2019.
 Then in 2020, Samuels aided in sophomore Rachel Battershell becoming the GPAC Female Athlete of the Year and the 400 meter national champion.
+Battershell repeated as national champion in the 400 at the 2021 NAIA indoor meet.
+New school records were turned in during the 2021 outdoor season by the women's 4x100 meter relay and by Emily Loy in the heptathlon.
+In thrilling moments at the 2022 NAIA outdoor national meet, the men's and women's 4x4's both reset program standards.
+Also noteworthy, standout freshman Jordan Koepke broke the GPAC meet record in the 400 hurdles and placed as the NAIA national runner up in the event.
+Battershell finished her career with 13 All-America awards.
+Outdoor records were broken in 2023 by Rodencal in the 100 hurdles and by the 4x1.

 Samuels has been on staff for an unprecedented run of success for a program that's roster has grown significantly in recent seasons.
-Since Samuels joined the staff, Concordia has posted 20 combined top 10 national team finishes and 38 total top 25 national team finishes, in addition to the two team national championships.
+Since Samuels joined the staff, Concordia has posted 25 combined top 10 national team finishes and 45 total top 25 national team finishes, in addition to the two team national championships.
+The women's track program possesses an active streak of nine-straight GPAC titles and recently claimed six-consecutive top five national meet finishes.

 Samuels competed at Concordia from 2001-04.
 He was a four-time NAIA All-American and a four-time GPAC Champion.
 Samuels was the 2002 National Runner-Up in the 400 meter dash at the Indoor National Meet.
 For his efforts, Samuels was named 2002 GPAC Indoor Men’s Athlete-of-the-Year.
-He holds five school records including individual indoor records in the 200 meter dash and 400 meter dash.
+At the time of graduation, he held five school records, including individual indoor records in the 200 meter dash and 400 meter dash.
 He was also a member of record setting 4x400 meter relay teams in both indoor and outdoor seasons (relay records have since been broken).

-Mark resides in Seward with his wife Kari, daughter Jordyn, son Landon and daughter Aspen.
+Mark resides in Seward with his wife Kari, daughter Jordyn, son Landon, daughter Aspen and son Owen.
 In his spare time, Mark enjoys fishing, cycling and running.

 Alma Mater: Concordia University, Nebraska

-Jason Berry has helped with the Concordia track and field program for many years, working primarily with pole vault.
+Jason Berry has helped with the Concordia Track & Field program for many years, working primarily with pole vault.
 Berry helped the Bulldogs win team national titles in 2015 (outdoor men) and 2016 (outdoor women).

 Jason attended Concordia University from 1989-1994.
 He was a three-time conference champion and a two-time District 11 champion in the pole vault.
 He qualified for nationals three times and earned Booster Club Athlete-of-the-Week honors three times during the 1993 season.

-Since returning to Concordia in 2008, Berry has coached 87 NAIA National Qualifiers, 33 NAIA All-Americans, a national champion, 18 GPAC champions and school record holder Allie Brooks (indoor/outdoor pole vault).
-Concordia women's pole vaulters went on a run during which they won six conference titles in a row.
+Since returning to Concordia in 2008, Berry has coached 122 NAIA National Qualifiers, 48 NAIA All-Americans, six national champions, 27 GPAC champions and school record holder Josie Puelz (indoor/outdoor pole vault).
+Concordia women's pole vaulters went on a recent run during which they won six conference titles in a row.
 That dominance resumed in 2019 with Brooks (indoor) and Erin Mapson (outdoor) winning conference titles.
-Freshman Josie Puelz took the 2020 GPAC title.
+Since then, Puelz has won six GPAC titles and Zach Bennetts swept 2022 GPAC indoor/outdoor championships.
+Puelz has become a major star having swept NAIA indoor/outdoor national titles in 2021 and 2022 while adding an indoor championship in 2023 and also breaking the GPAC meet record at the 2021 outdoor conference championships.
 Lucas Wiechman broke through with a pole vault national title at the 2017 outdoor national championships.
 In the final NAIA event squad ratings for 2019, the Bulldogs ranked No. 1 in the pole vault for both men and women.
+The women's program again reigned atop the event squad rankings in 2021 and 2022 and hovered near the top in 2023.

 From 1999-2007, Jason was a volunteer assistant coach and meet official at Concordia University.
 During those years, he helped coach seven NAIA National Champions and dozens of All-Americans and conference champions.